 If people involved with the business have a personal history of IVAs, debt management plans or anything similar, it could prove to be difficult to source finance.

 As lenders require some kind of security to provide finance to businesses, we're seeing more creative methods of finding it.
 This can be done in a number of ways, and lender terms differ on a deal-by-deal basis.
-Overall, companies are getting more tailored solutions, which is a great sign of a flourishing industry that really wants to lend to small businesses.
+Overall, companies are getting more tailored solutions, which is a great sign of a flourishing industry that caters to small businesses.

-For example, instead of looking at company Directors, certain lenders are willing to take into account a healthy turnover as a sign of a viable business, or some providers will use guarantees, or assets to secure funding.
+For example, instead of looking at company Directors, certain lenders are willing to take into account strong turnover as a sign of a viable business, or some providers will use guarantees, or assets to secure funding.
 There are numerous possibilities.

 For businesses that are asset-rich and cash-poor, there's a high probability that lenders are willing to take equipment, vehicles, or commercial property as security.
 This guarantees them a lower-risk investment, as they're more focused on the security available than anything else.